amy-chinlai/omniauth_lab/README.md

 ## License

-This project is available as open source under the terms of the MIT license: MIT License
+This project is available as open source under the terms of the MIT license: http://opensource.org/licenses/MIT